Good News for Those Who Always Toss and Turn at Night

-Why you sleep best in a cool room
+Why do you sleep best in a cool room

 Your body’s core temperature naturally decreases and increases as part of its normal sleep-wake rhythm, according to a study by BioMed Central.